o-nix/golang-sample-torrent-client-from-scratch/README.md

 ### Missing parts

-* [ ] Big beautiful progress bar instead of messages log!
+* [ ] Big beautiful progress bar instead of the messages log!
 * [ ] Seeding / bitfield / have
 * [ ] Game / randomization mode, it downloads pieces in order
 * [ ] No memory cache flushing